 You'll be encouraged to think about how the ideas, behaviours, and customs of diverse groups of people, ranging from the ancient to the contemporary world, have emerged, been shared, and might continue to be meaningfully encountered today.
 More specifically, it invites you to investigate the role played by texts, images and objects in these different cultures, discovering what these can tell us about the shared ideas or identities of particular communities and historical groups.

-In this block you'll analyse portraits of Elizabeth I and Beyoncé, ambassadors and emperors, from Renaissance Italy to the Mughal Empire in India in order to answer questions about how works of art have been used to represent power as well as to challenge it.
+In this block, you'll analyse portraits of Elizabeth I and Beyoncé, ambassadors and emperors, from Renaissance Italy to the Mughal Empire in India in order to answer questions about how works of art have been used to represent power as well as to challenge it.
 What techniques have artists used to show individual, political or dynastic power?
-You’ll also explore how country houses, from Hardwick Hall to the ‘real’ Downton Abbey, were designed to represent power in the past, and in today’s world.
+You’ll also explore how country houses, from Hardwick Hall to the ‘real’ Downton Abbey, were designed to represent power in the past and in today’s world.
 You'll find out how artists such as Goya and Picasso drew on satire and propaganda to mobilise their art against war and against fascism, challenging power.
-Finally, you’ll discover how character portraits have, and continue to be, brought to life by ancient rulers, in literature, and through the practice of creative writing.
+Finally, you’ll discover how character portraits can be brought to life by ancient rulers, in literature, and through the practice of creative writing.

 Successful completion of this module will equip you for more specialised OU level 2 arts and humanities modules.
 This module focuses on the subject areas of Art History, Classical Studies, Creative Writing, and English Literature and may therefore be of particular relevance if you intend to study any of these subjects at OU level 2 or beyond.